Stability and Extension of Steady and Ranging Persistence: Related Works

 \end{definition}

 Filtration is an important component of persistence.
 In a persistent homology setting, filtrations are growing sequences of topological objects.
 In this categorical setting, filtrations are defined as functors from ordered real numbers to the category of interest. \begin{definition}[filtration] A \emph{filtration} of a mono category $\cat C_m$ is a functor $F:\R_m \to\cat C_m$.
 For every $u,v\in\R$, we will write $F_u:=F(u)$ and $F_{u}^{v}:= F(u\leq v)$.
-Note that we have $F_{v}^{w}F_{u}^{v}=F_{u}^{w}$. \end{definition} \begin{remark} In~\cite{bubenik-categorification-persistent-homology}, filtrations are referred to as $(\R,\leq)$-diagrams. \add{They can also be seen as objects of the functor category $\cat C_m^{\R_m}$.} \end{remark}
+Note that we have $F_{v}^{w}F_{u}^{v}=F_{u}^{w}$. \end{definition} \begin{remark} In~\cite{bubenik-categorification-persistent-homology}, filtrations are referred to as $(\R,\leq)$-diagrams. \end{remark}

 \add{ An example is the filtration built from a weighted graph: \begin{definition}[weighted graph filtration] Consider the category $\cat{Gph}_m$ of undirected graphs with monomorphisms.
 A \textit{weighted graph} is a pair $(G,f)$ where $G = (V,E)$ is a graph (with $V$ the vertices and $E$ the edges) and $f$ is a function from $V\sqcup E$ to $\R$ such that $f(v)\leq f(e)$ whenever $v$ is a vertex of the edge $e$.